 It signposts offenders towards help to address the problems, which have led to their offending.

-Participants are expected to take up support to address the issues, which led to their criminal behaviour.
+Divert expects participants to take up support to address the issues, which led to their criminal behaviour.

 As part of Divert, offenders may be asked to do something to re-pay the community.
 This may include voluntary or restorative work.
-If a victim requests an offender takes part in Restorative Justice, that could form part of the offender’s programme.
+If a victim requests an offender takes part in Restorative Justice, it could form part of the offender’s programme.

-How Divert works?
+How does Divert work?

 Research shows that prosecuting first time and low level offenders does not prevent re-offending.